DimitriLaPoudre/MusicShack/README.md

 > ⚠️ Never commit your `.env` file with plain secrets.

-> Downloaded files will be stored in the `downloads` folder.
+> Downloaded files will be stored in the `DOWNLOAD` folder.

 Enjoy 🎶